 O-Rings are a cheap, quick, and easy way to reduce ringing and sustain, fatten up your sound, and control hard-to-tune drums.

-Rings of plastic that sit on top of your drumhead, o-rings cut out the overtones that occur around the edge of the drumhead, and reduce the sustain to provide a much more focused sound.
+O-Rings are rings of plastic that sit on top of your drumhead.
+They cut out the overtones that occur around the edge of the drumhead, and reduce the sustain to provide a much more focused sound.
 What does this mean?
 With O-rings you’ll remove strange ringing from your kit, and get a nice deep thud.
 O-rings will cut out ringing overtones, especially with medium and higher tuning, or will allow you to tune very low for a deep fat sound.
 If you’re having a hard time tuning your drums, these will help.
-Easily removable, with no sticky reside – stop using duct tape on your drumheads!
+They’re easily removable, with no sticky reside – stop using duct tape on your drumheads!

-Make them yourself with your old drumheads – cut them into flat rings (thinner for a more open sound, thicker for more dampening).
+You can Make O-rings yourself with your old drumheads… Cut them into flat rings (thinner for a more open sound, thicker for more dampening).

-There are also different inexpensive retail options available if you don’t have old drumheads lying around.
-Remo RemOs and Evans E-Rings are cut to different sizes to suit your drums, and are (probably) more consistently cut than home-made o-rings from your old drumheads.
+There are also different inexpensive retail O-ring options available if you don’t have old drumheads just lying around.
+Remo RemOs and Evans E-Rings are cut to different sizes to suit your drums.
+They’re also (probably!) more consistently cut than your home-made O-rings from old drumheads.
 The Evans version is slightly thinner than the Remo rings (with Evans therefore giving slightly less dampening) – keep this in mind if you’re choosing between the two.

 Another option is the Remo Muff’l control rings, which give a more extreme amount of dampening due to the foam rings mounted to the underside.
-These will cut overtones and sustain more, and give your drums a much warmer tone.
+These O-rings will cut overtones and sustain more, and give your drums a much warmer tone.
 If you have extremely hard-to-tune drums, these may be a good solution.